Russian gas on Nord Stream 1 restart to be 30% of capacity -German regulator | Headlines

 - Russian Federation

-Federal Network Agency chief Klaus Mueller said Russia's Gazprom had renominated the gas flows to around 530 gigawatts hour per hour.
+Federal Network Agency chief Klaus Mueller said Russia's Gazprom had renominated the gas flows to around 530 gigawatts hour per day.
 "That would be about 30% utilization.
-Other changes are possible," Mueller said in a tweet.
+It's better than nothing but of course not what is contractually agreed," Mueller said in an interview with ZDF broadcaster.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)